-A warm front is defined as the leading-edge of a warm air mass, which moves forward as a "front", slides on a colder air mass and replaces it by driving out as it passes.
+A warm front is defined as the leading-edge of a warm air mass, which moves forward as a "front", slides upon a colder air mass and replaces it by driving out the "cold" (else: by warming the cold air below, mostly through precipitation), as it passes.

-Contrary to the cold front, the border between the two air masses is less visible as it occurs on a larger distance.
+Contrary to the cold front, the border between the two air masses is less visible, as it extends over a larger distance.

 Origin of a warm front

-The origin of a warm front is due to the tropical air meeting the colder polar air.
-With the warm front coming, the atmospheric pressure decreases while the temperature increases, because of the warm air elevation.
-The warm front is more sloping than the cold front and thus leads to different types of clouds and amount of precipitation.
-Layer clouds, like cirrus or stratus, usually appear above the warm front.
+The origin of a warm front is caused by the tropical air meeting colder polar air.
+With the warm front coming, the atmospheric pressure decreases while the temperature increases, because of the warm air having a lower density.
+The warm front has an more extended slope than the cold front and thus leads to different types of clouds and amount of precipitation.
+Some layer clouds, like cirrus or stratus, usually appear above the warm front.

-The warm front moves slower than the cold front; that is why we sometimes have an occlusion, when a cold front catch it up.
+The warm front moves slower than the cold front; that sometimes leads to an occlusion, when a cold front catches up with the warm front and the energy of both fronts adds up.
 The warm air is then pushed up and a strong depression (low pressure) forms just before.